Siege of Valenciennes (1566–1567): Siege

 Initially Noircarmes limited himself to encirlement without shelling to prevent bloodshed.
 A group of Calvinists led by Jan Denys tried to relieve Valenciennes, but it was defeated by Maximilian Vilain (lord of Rassenghien), commander of Lille, in the Battle of Wattrelos on 27 December 1566.
 Two days later another group of fighters lost to Noircarmes near Lannoy.
 Initially, the Calvinists only had the 300-strong urban militia, but they began arming the workers in late 1566.
 It is estimated by Kuttner (1949) that at least "far more than three hundred proletarians, and probably as many as two or three times as many [have] fought for the city."
 The Calvinist theocracy that was established in beleaguered Valenciennes has led historians to draw comparisons with the Anabaptist Münster rebellion (1534–1535), and Calvin's Geneva (1536–1564).

-After the Protestant defeats at Wattrelos and Lannoy, the situation inside the city became more serious, and Noircarmes increasingly isolated Valenciennes.
+After the Protestant defeats at Wattrelos and Lannoy, the situation within the city became more serious, and Noircarmes increasingly isolated Valenciennes.
 When the stadtholder also occupied Tournai in the night of 1 to 2 January 1567 and expelled the Calvinists there, the rebellious Protestants in Valenciennes were virtually on their own.
 Yet they continued to fight back, and made regular sorties out of the city to forage for food in the area, and returned to Valenciennes resupplied.
 Several contemporary Catholic writers were amazed that untrained and ill-armed civilians lasted so long against governmental forces.
 The besiegers tried to starve the defenders by pillaging and destroying all the useful land in the area; in Protestant propaganda that the Calvinist rebels directed to the Geuzen nobility in the hope of outside support, they portrayed the Noircarmes government forces who employed these scorched earth tactics as the most horrific barbarians.

 At the beginning of March 1567, Jan van Marnix (1537–1567) gathered a Geuzen army at Oosterweel to relieve Valenciennes, but it was devastatingly defeated in the Battle of Oosterweel on 13 March by Philip of Lannoy (died 1574).
 Margaret still had patience with Valenciennes, and sent Egmont and Aarschot as mediators to the city, to no avail.
 De La Grange, De Brès and their allies addressed them with hubris, whereupon Noircarmes on 20 March decided to shell the city, which lasted for 36 hours.
 On 23 March 1567 (Palm Sunday), the defenders surrendered, and Noircarmes was able to make his entry into Valenciennes on the same day.